IDEA-Research/3D-deformable-attention/README.md

 # :fire: News
 [2023/7/15] Our paper is accepted by ICCV2023.

-[2023/8/24] We open-source our: 3D Deformable Attention (DFA3D) and also DFA3D-enabled BEVFormer.
+[2023/8/24] We opensource our 3D Deformable Attention (DFA3D) and also DFA3D-enabled BEVFormer.

 # :spiral_calendar: TODO List